 Captain Good always wears a monocle.
 The monocle wearing is every bit as extreme as his affectation with clothes.
 Quatermain begins wondering whether Good wears the eyepiece in his sleep.
 It is another idiosyncrasy that is afterward adopted by one of Doc’s men, William Harper Littlejohn.

-In She, we meet a character named Horace Holly who is apelike in appearance, good-natured, very ugly and very strong.
+In the novel “She,” we meet a character named Horace Holly who is apelike in appearance, good-natured, very ugly and very strong.
 Short, thick-set, and deep-chested, almost to deformity, with long sinewy arms, heavy features, hollow grey eyes, a low brow half overgrown with a mop of thick black hair …

 I was branded – branded by Nature with the stamp of abnormal ugliness, as I was gifted by Nature with iron and abnormal strength and considerable intellectual powers.